 "Climate-focused domestic industrial policies across the Asia-Pacific are increasingly putting a price on carbon.
-Our report highlights this momentum, with 17 carbon pricing schemes in effect, including China's ETS and schemes in South Korea, Japan and Singapore.
-It is in industrious Asian economies' national interests to now leverage this, working with partners with comparative advantages in the new energy trade and low-cost renewables, such as Australia, to create a regional market in decarbonised commodities like green iron and steel, aluminium and cement.
+Our report highlights this momentum, with 17 national and sub-national compliance carbon pricing schemes in effect, including China's ETS, and schemes in Japan, South Korea and Singapore.
+It is in industrious Asian economies' national interests to now build on this, working with partners with comparative advantages in the new energy trade and low-cost renewables, such as Australia, to create a regional market in decarbonised commodities like green iron and steel, aluminium and cement.
 An Asian CBAM is key to this.